 Cub Scouting teaches boys confidence through recognition by adults, belonging by building relationships with other boys, quality family time to strengthen the bond between parent and child, social skills through integrant with other people, moral and ethical choices by instilling essential values, leadership skills through leading other boys, and citizenship to beam responsible community members.

 How does participation in Cub Scouting affect participation other activities?
 Typical time commitment is two den meetings and one pack meeting each month.
-Boys who participate in organized sports like soccer, baseball or basketball or academic-based extracurricular activities like music, art and science can be recognized for these activities though Cub Scout belt loops and pins.

 What is expected of me as a parent?
 Cub Scouting is a program that parents and sons can do together.
 Parents are critical in providing help and support for the den and pack.
 Every parent will need to work with your scout on advancement projects and activities.
 At least one parent should attend pack meetings once per month with your scout to present his advancement awards to him.
 All siblings are always welcome at all pack meetings.
 Parents can attend and assist with den outings as needed.
 Parents must attend Cub Scout Family campouts with your scout.

 Parents who volunteer for more substantial roles spend an average of two to four hours per week involved in Cub Scouting activities.
 This includes meetings with the boys and planning time.
 As a parent volunteer there are a variety of position to fill such as unit leaders, pack committee chairmen, committee members, den leaders, and chartered organizations representatives.
 Volunteering helps strengthen the bond between parent and child.
 Training is provided. .

 Do Cub Scouts go camping?